top of page

 Dear Parents/Families,

-We have embraced Winter by adapting our Children’s routine to ensure we still get to enjoy the sunny outdoors.
-Please make sure to check our July Calendar of Events on our OWNA app and our website to avoid missing out on any special events that might occur on the days your child/ren attend.
+Please make sure to check our August Calendar of Events on our OWNA app and our website to avoid missing out on any special events that might occur on the days your child/ren attend.
 Participating in these events helps educators plan for future events and shows great partnerships with families when it comes to assessment and rating.

 HDK’S parent committee is open for new committee members, if you are interested, please shoot Miss Sam an email and she can add you into our mailing list.
 We completely understand parents and families’ busy schedules which is why our parent committee is email based.